 By Air: The Indira Gandhi International Airport is close to the Lodhi Garden, and we may get there by bus or taxi.
 From here, transportation will be quick and easy.

-By Metro: You can get to Lodhi Gardens by road as well as by metro.
-The Lodhi Garden nearest metro station is the Jor Bagh metro station, just 1.1 km away.
+By Metro: You can get to Lodhi Gardens by road and metro.
+The Lodhi Garden’s nearest metro station is the Jor Bagh metro station, just 1.1 km away.
 It is on the Yellow Line.
 Just 1.4 km away, the other nearby metro station is the JLN metro station on the Violet Line.
 Feel free to access the landmark by state-run and private buses, auto-rickshaws, and taxis.

 If you wish to avoid the searing heat of the city, the months of October to March are ideal.
 The seasons of spring and winter are perfect for sightseeing.
-The visit should be avoided entirely between April and June when temperatures can often surpass 40 degrees Celsius.
-The weather may be extremely variable during the monsoons, from July to September.
+The visit should be avoided entirely between April and June when temperatures often surpass 40 degrees Celsius.
+The weather may be extremely variable from July to September during the monsoons.
 It may rain hard or not at all.
-And, it may become steamy and sweaty at times.
+And it may become steamy and sweaty at times.

 History of Lodhi Gardens

 Ala-ud-din Alam Shah erected the first monument in the garden, the Mausoleum of Mohammed Shah, in 1444.
-It was constructed in loving remembrance of Mohammed Shah, the then ruler of the country.
-Lodhi Garden has got the medieval influence in its architecture only from these two.
+It was constructed in loving remembrance of Mohammed Shah, the then-ruler of the country.
+Lodhi Garden has got medieval influence in its architecture only from these two.
 It is regarded as a significant preservation site.

 During Akbar’s reign, the Garden was renovated to serve as an observatory and a site for a library to preserve the documents.
 The graves were constructed in woods, but by the twentieth century, the region had become a settlement, and the tombs were repurposed as houses.
-It was designated as a public garden in 1936, and some of the species are now labelled.
-Initially named after Lady Wellington, the Lodhi Garden was created to conserve the Lodi-era graves and maintain them as a tourist spot.
+It was designated as a public garden in 1936, and some species are now labeled.
+Initially named after Lady Wellington, the Lodhi Garden was created to conserve and maintain the Lodi-era graves as a tourist spot.

 Lodhi Gardens’ Structure

-It is home to over a hundred different tree species as well as over fifty different uncommon birds and insects.
+It is home to over a hundred different tree species and over fifty different uncommon birds and insects.
 More than a dozen magnificent Mughal structures from the 15th century may be seen inside the Lodhi Garden.
-Mohammed Shah’s tomb, the twin tombs of Sheesh Gumbad, and Bada Gumbad, the Greenhouse and Sikander Lodi’s walled mausoleum are the noteworthy monuments in the Lodhi Garden.
+Mohammed Shah’s tomb, the twin tombs of Sheesh Gumbad and Bada Gumbad, the Greenhouse, and Sikander Lodi’s walled mausoleum are the noteworthy monuments in the Lodhi Garden.
 The building here is a blend of Sayyid and Lodhi architecture.
-The Archaeological Survey of India now looks after this location.
+The Archaeological Survey of India is now looking after this location.

 Mohammad Sayyid’s Tomb